 If you don’t already know your favorite style of ski, put different profiles to the test and use them in your preferred style to see if you can figure out your personal preference.
 You’ll be amazed how much of a difference small changes in rocker or camber can make.

 Do you have a preferred ski profile?
 Why do you like one over the other?
-Let us know in the comments below!
+Let me know in the comments below!